munafio/apiminer/README.md

 We welcome contributions from the community!
 Whether you want to add support for another frontend HTTP library, improve the documentation, or fix a bug, your contributions are appreciated.

+#### To get started

-To get started, fork the repository and submit a pull request.
+fork the repository and submit a pull request.
 Please include tests for any new functionality or significant changes.

+Do not forget to run `npm run prepare` before making/pushing any changes.

 ## Acknowledgments